 - 200 grams rye or spelt flour (1 ½ cups)

 - 25 grams salt (1 ½ scant tablespoons)

 - 1 cup extra flour (any of the types listed above) for shaping the dough

 - Cornmeal if you won’t bake in a Dutch oven

-- I use organic flour but any flour will do.
+- I use organic flour but non-organic flour will work.

-- I use a homemade lame to score my loaves.
-This changed everything!
+- A homemade lame to score your loaves changes everything!
 This one is beautiful but very expensive and probably sold out.
 I made my own out of a razor blade and a wooden stir stick.
 If you opt to make a lame, be careful!